The Original Team | '60s Members | '70s Members | '80s Members | '90s Members | 2000s Members | 2010s Members | 2020s Members

 - Jumping Off the Slippery Slope: Signing up with the Hellfire Club was the end of Adrienne as a three-dimensional character and the start of her just being a crazy cackling badguy, but betraying Emma again and causing Synch's death was when she really jumped off the slope with no going back.

-- Lack of Empathy: Even by the standards of her family Adrienne is about as heartless as they come.
+- Lack of Empathy: Even by the standards of her family Adrienne is about as heartless as they come, to the point that her own father used that very word to describe her.

 - Manipulative Bitch: Adrienne twisted Emma's arm into appointing her co-head of Massachusetts Academy by making it a condition of providing her funding, tricked the Gen X kids into doing her bidding, and even after sinking into cackling supervillainy was still able to manipulate Emma into taking her back.